 Ecommerce Websites: Websites from which visitors can browse through a range of products and actually purchase them online are known as ecommerce sites.
 The purchasing function requires a shopping cart, a secure payment facility and must be backed up by an experienced delivery service.
 Online purchasing can be added to most existing sites as and when the customer considers it necessary.

-Mobile Versions: It is estimated that mobile devices such as smart phones, iPads and tablets will take the place of the fixed Internet access by the end of 2014.
+Mobile Version Website: It is estimated that mobile devices such as smart phones, iPads and tablets will take the place of the fixed Internet access by the end of 2014.
 More and more people will be accessing websites on their mobile devices.
 It is important therefore to consider designing websites that can be displayed on these devices with the minimum loss of impact and information.

 Responsive Design Websites: Currently at the leading edge of website technology is the development of responsive design websites which allow the information onsite – both text and graphics – to be displayed automatically in the most appropriate way on any mobile device.
 The process uses a ‘fluid grid concept’ to resize and position pictures and text so they always appear within their maximum containing element.